01-edu/public/subjects/friend-support/README.md

 The workload to organize this party is becoming too much to be handled by a single person.
 It is time to let a friend support you.

 Create a `friend-support.mjs` program that will open a server to remotely access the guest list stored on your computer.
-Your program will need to handle HTTP `GET` request.
+Your program will need to handle HTTP `GET` requests.

-Here below are your program/server's expected behaviors:
+Here below the description of the expected behaviors of your program:

 - It has to listen on port `5000`, and it will have to print a simple message on the console, specifying the listening port;
 - Its HTTP response should always contain a coherent status code depending on the handling of the received HTTP request.
 More specifically, your server should be able to respond with the following status codes: `200`, `404` and `500`;